minershive/hive-flasher/README.md

 Then maybe Alt+F2 to switch to other Linux terminal.
 Run `mc` to find /mnt/hive-install/RIG_PASSWD.txt and edit it.
 Then you can run `/hive-flasher/hive-flasher` again.

+If hive-flasher has updated in repository you may not reflash the whole image, you can run `selfupgrade` to grab the latest from repository.